Your basket is currently empty!

 - Do each task on different days, to stop the child becoming overwhelmed.

-Help child show and understand how they are feeling
+This activity will help a dyslexic child to show and understand how they are feeling.

 - Ask the child to show how they are feeling, by pointing at the “Emoji Checkin” card.